afni/afni_doc/nonhuman/macaque_tempatl/atlas_d99v2.rst

 D99_atlas_v2.0.nii.gz         symmetric atlas of cortical+subcortial regions
-D99_template.nii.gz           ex vivo MTR D99 volume template D99_atlas_v2.0_right.nii.gz   atlas of only right hemisphere D99_Suppl_Table_1.xlsx        spreadsheet with all 368 areas segmented areas in the atlas D99_v2.0_labels_semicolon.txt abbreviations of the 368 areas used in this atlas roilists.txt                  useful lists of label combinations surfs_right/                  directory of surfaces for right hemisphere
+D99_template.nii.gz           ex vivo MTR D99 volume template D99_atlas_v2.0_right.nii.gz   atlas of only right hemisphere D99_Suppl_Table_1.xlsx        spreadsheet with all 368 segmented areas in the atlas D99_v2.0_labels_semicolon.txt abbreviations of the 368 areas used in this atlas roilists.txt                  useful lists of label combinations surfs_right/                  directory of surfaces for right hemisphere